 The bill introduces new procedures for civil actions concerning fraudulent insurance acts, empowering the commissioner of insurance to initiate such actions in district court.
-The commissioner bears the burden of proof and is authorized to seek civil penalties of up to $10,000 for each act, restitution for damages to insurers or automobile assigned claims plans, and reimbursement for investigation costs incurred by the department.
+It establishes that the burden of proof rests with the commissioner, who may impose civil penalties of up to $10,000 for each fraudulent act, seek restitution for damages incurred by insurers or automobile assigned claims plans, and request reimbursement for investigation costs.
 The bill also allows witness testimony via electronic means and eliminates the option for aggrieved insurers or claims plans to join these actions as parties.

 Statutes affected: